 Cost of Destruction or Rework

-Upon appraisal, the defective goods either must go to trash or sent back to production for correction or rework.
+Upon appraisal, the defective goods either must go to the trash or be sent back to production for correction or rework.
 It is important to destroy the involved defective produce lest it gets mixed up with the outgoing finished goods.
 Obviously, both these options entail costs.

 Salary of Supervision Staff

 Salaries are a prevalent expense at every level of production.
 However, it is significant to distinctively call it out at this stage.
 Skilled technical staff with specialized experience in quality control must be employed to verify the quality of the final product.
-Due to the level of expertise, their salaries constitute a sizable portion of the total appraisal costs.
+Due to their level of expertise, their salaries constitute a sizable portion of the total appraisal costs.